brettvanderwerff/Flaskerizer/README.md

 `migrate_static`:

 The migrate_static method creates a 'static' folder in the Flaskerized_app directory.
 All the folders from the designated 'static_path' (see config.py) of the Bootstrap template will be copied to the newly made 'static' folder in the Flaskerized_app directory.
-The assumption is made that all folders in the Bootstrap template contain the front end information that belongs in the 'static' folder like css, javascript, images, etc. This may not always be the case, but I think often it is.
+The assumption is made that all folders in the Bootstrap template contain the front end information that belongs in the 'static' folder like css, javascript, images, etc. This may not always be the case, but often it is.

 `parse_html`: